temporalio/proposals/all-sdk/external-client-configuration.md

       * `namespace` - Client namespace.
       * `apiKey` - Client API key.
       * `tls` - A boolean (true is same as empty object) _or_ an object.
-Note the default for this value is dependent upon the client and may change. 💭 Why?
-We regret not making TLS the default in the past.
+Note the default for this value is dependent upon other settings here. 💭 Why?
+We regret not making TLS the default in the past, so we will make it default if `apiKey` is present.
 If TLS is an object, it can have the following possible fields:
         * `clientCertPath` - File path to mTLS client cert.
 Mutually exclusive with `clientCertData`.
         * `clientCertData` - Cert data.
 Mutually exclusive with `clientCertPath`.
         * `clientKeyPath` - File path to mTLS client key.
 Mutually exclusive with `clientKeyData`.